Careers and auditions

 Working Conditions:

-The job operates in a professional environment including office and performance hall settings.
+The job operates in a professional office environment and performing arts venues.
 The environment is generally moderate in temperature and noise level.
-At times, the employee may be outside and be subject to environmental conditions including heat and humidity.

 If you are interested in this opportunity with Sarasota Orchestra, please e-mail a cover letter and resume to [email protected] or call 941-487-2704 with any questions you may have.
 Thank you!